oracle/truffleruby/doc/user/faq.md

 ### How do I know if I’m using a VM that has Graal?

-`Truffle.graal?` will tell you if you are also running with the Graal dynamic compiler.
+`TruffleRuby.graal?` will tell you if you are also running with the Graal dynamic compiler.

 ### How can I see that Truffle and Graal are working?